 We and AstraZeneca have agreed to develop TC-1734 for Alzheimer's disease and cognitive deficits in schizophrenia.
 However, TC-1734 has not yet been evaluated in any clinical trial in patients suffering from Alzheimer's disease or cognitive deficits in schizophrenia.
 In March 2006, we independently completed a Phase II clinical trial of TC-1734 in age associated memory impairment, commonly referred to as AAMI, designed to further assess the effects of TC-1734 on cognition in a cognitively impaired older adult population.
-The clinical data from this trial have only recently become available.
-New information may arise from our continuing analysis of the data that may be less favorable than currently anticipated.
 Our ability to generate product revenue in the future will depend heavily on the successful development and commercialization of TC-1734.